-When it comes to repaying these loans, both are added together - that's if the student has borrowed both.
-Repayments start in the April after they have finished their studies and are earning over a certain amount.
-The threshold currently stands at £27,295.
+When repaying these loans, both are added together - if the student has borrowed both.
+Repayments start in the April after they finish their studies and are earning over a certain amount.
+The threshold is currently £25.000.

 Repayments are not linked to how much a student borrowed; they are based on how much they earn.
-This figure is calculated by HMRC and automatically deducted from a person's pay packet.
+This figure is calculated by HMRC and automatically deducted from their net pay.
+Interets is currently RPI +0%.

-After 30 years, whatever amount is outstanding is written off.
+After 40 years, whatever amount is outstanding is written off.